 When you half-press the shutter button on your DSLR or mirrorless camera and you get that little focus beep, things might not be quite as perfect as you think.

 This video gives a 2 minute overview of FoCal - how to set up, check and calibrate and a brief look at other features:

 Did you know you can adjust the autofocus on your camera?

-A lot of mid- and high-end DSLRs have a setting called AF Microadjustment or AF Fine Tune which allows you to slightly adjust the focus position that the camera determines.
+A lot of mid- and high-end DSLRs and mirrorless cameras have a setting called AF Microadjustment or AF Fine Tune which allows you to slightly adjust the focus position that the camera determines.
 The camera manufacturers give you this setting in an admission that production tolerances and day-to-day usage of a camera can affect the performance of the autofocus.

 Canon AF Microadjustment